scottshea/artfully_app/README.md

 ## Database

 Update database.yml to point to your mysql database.
 Specify a local database and a production database.
+You can create your databases like so:

+    rake db:create:all

 Run the migrations

-    bundle exec rake artfully_ose_engine:install:migrations
+    rake artfully_ose_engine:install:migrations
-    bundle exec rake db:migrate
+    rake db:migrate

 ## Running Locally

 If you intend to do any custom development or testing, go ahead and set up Artfully locally on your machine.
 If you have no interest in this, feel free to skip ahead to Deployment to Heroku

-Open a rails console and run
+Open a rails console with `rails console` and run

     User.create!({:email => "youradmin@example.com", :password => "your_strong_password", :password_confirmation => "your_strong_password" })

-### Run
+### Turn on the local server

     foreman start